agravier/agravier.github.io/etc/notes/ci1-coursera/notes03.md

 designed to quickly read this data into pandas DataFrame object.
 We must first select which symbols we're interested in, and for which time periods.
 Note that the wiki tutorial script uses 2006, but in the video tutorial, we use 2010.
-The end date differs to so as we have 2 weeks of data.
+The end date differs too, so as we have 2 weeks of data.
 SPX is the S&P 500.

  ```Input:```